zamotany/react-slate/docs/core-renderToTarget-function.md

 ### Arguments

-* `element: React.Element` - Element to render.
+- `element: React.Element` - Element to render.
-* `target: Target` - Custom target providing value and implementation for the following properties/functions:
+- `target: Target` - Custom target providing value and implementation for the following properties/functions:

-  * `forceFullPrint: boolean` - Switches to rendering full content of the canvas instead of drawing only damaged lines.
+  - `forceFullPrint: boolean` - Switches to rendering full content of the canvas instead of drawing only damaged lines.
-  * `print(data: string): void` - Prints rendered content.
+  - `print(data: string): void` - Prints rendered content.
 This is the place to flush content to the host environment.
-  * `getSize(): { width: number, height: number }` - Provides width and height of the canvas on which the content will be rendered.
+  - `getSize(): { width: number, height: number }` - Provides width and height of the canvas on which the content will be rendered.
-  * `setCursorPosition(x: number, y: number): void` - Moves cursor to specific coordinates (can be noop'ed).
+  - `setCursorPosition(x: number, y: number): void` - Moves cursor to specific coordinates (can be noop'ed).
-  * `clear(fullScreen: boolean): void` - For `fullScreen: true` it should clear the content below the cursor position, which will be set before using `setCursorPosition`, otherwise it should clear current the line (can be noop'ed).
+  - `clear(fullScreen: boolean): void` - For `fullScreen: true` it should clear the content below the cursor position, which will be set before using `setCursorPosition`, otherwise it should clear current the line (can be noop'ed).
+  - `measure(id: string): void` - Hook for measuring time it took to perform various tasks (usually it should be noop'ed).

-* `callback: ?Function = null` - Optional callback invoked after the element is rendered.
+- `callback: ?Function = null` - Optional callback invoked after the element is rendered.

 ### Example